Blame it on the audience

 In his adventure, he meets diverse characters, more or less dead or moral, human or beast-like, all towards the purpose of testing him.
 The primary gist of the movie is that the protagonist fails in a big way.
 So, not being a classical format type of movie, the outcome and moral of the story are also certainly different from what you'd expect.
 It's about failure, shame, and the loss of honor as opposed to the gaining of it.

 Denouncing the weird and propagating only the familiar truly is to the detriment of the consumer.
-The one who sells will push the superhero genre movie endlessly and the ones like the one on today's microscope, bold and out of the ordinary, will disappear.
+The one who sells will push the superhero genre movie endlessly, and the ones like the one on today's microscope, bold and out of the ordinary, will disappear.

 A 14th-century chivalric romance

-If we Google around after we see the movie we also find out that it is based on the Arthurian story Sir Gawain and the Green Knight.
-Perhaps the movie is not a perfect adaption of this rhyme-y fourteenth-century story.
+If we Google around after we see the movie, we also find out that it is based on the Arthurian story Sir Gawain and the Green Knight.
+Perhaps the movie is not a perfect adaptation of this rhyme-y fourteenth-century story.
 But the effort alone deserves praise.
 And the fact that you can continue doing research and understand more after you're done watching, in the sense of general knowledge, adds to the experience.
 Of how many modern movies can you say this?

 This movie reminds me of crazies such as Holy Motors (2012) or The Lobster (2015) and, to a lesser extent, Coriolanus (2011), The Imaginarium of Doctor Parnassus (2009), or even Birdman or (The Unexpected Virtue of Ignorance) (2014).
 So, if you thought any of those were good, you know what to do.